 The Bottom Line

 Cagrilintide + tirzepatide is an unapproved combination with no Phase 3 trial data.
-The dosing protocols floating in compounding-pharmacy communities are extrapolated from CagriSema (which uses semaglutide, not tirzepatide) and from tirzepatide monotherapy.
-The triple-mechanism rationale is theoretically sound: amylin + GLP-1 + GIP stacks three independent appetite pathways.
-Whether this converts to better outcomes than tirzepatide alone is unknown.
+The dosing protocols floating around compounding-pharmacy communities are extrapolated from CagriSema (which uses semaglutide, not tirzepatide) and from tirzepatide alone.
+The triple-mechanism story is theoretically sound: amylin + GLP-1 + GIP pulls three independent brakes on appetite.
+Whether that translates to better outcomes than tirzepatide alone is still unknown.

-If you and your prescriber decide to run this stack, the key rules are simple.
-Escalate one drug per 4-week window, never both.
+If you and your prescriber decide to run this stack, the rules are simple.
+Bump one drug per 4-week window, never both.
 Use separate injection sites.
-Expect cumulative GI side effects especially during the first 4 to 6 months.
-Drop cagrilintide first if tolerance becomes a problem; tirzepatide is the primary effective agent.
+Expect cumulative GI side effects, especially during the first 4 to 6 months.
+If your gut taps out, drop cagrilintide first.
+Tirzepatide is the primary effective agent.

-Most people who think they need this stack actually need plateau troubleshooting instead.
-Protein intake, resistance training, sleep, and hidden calorie audits resolve more stalled weight loss than adding a second drug.
-Before adding cagrilintide, see why am I not losing weight on tirzepatide and tirzepatide maintenance dose after weight loss.
+Most people who think they need this stack actually need plateau troubleshooting.
+Protein, resistance training, sleep, and hidden calorie audits resolve more stalled weight loss than adding a second drug.
+Before you add cagrilintide, see why am I not losing weight on tirzepatide and tirzepatide maintenance dose after weight loss.
 If plateau persists despite optimization, retatrutide (which natively combines GLP-1, GIP, and glucagon) may be a more evidence-backed alternative; see retatrutide vs tirzepatide.

 Related Articles: - Cagrilintide Weight Loss Dosage - Tirzepatide Dosage Chart in Units - Retatrutide vs Tirzepatide - Survodutide vs Tirzepatide - Why Am I Not Losing Weight on Tirzepatide - How to Inject Tirzepatide